Organised by INTERLACED

 Who's this event for?

-- Anyone wanting to better understand trends in social media and content creation, in relation to the fashion, retail and beauty sectors
+Anyone wanting to better understand trends in marketing communications and product development, in relation to the fashion, retail and beauty sectors, and for anyone who wishes to find out more about the importance of diversity, innovation and emerging technologies for businesses.

 Please note that by signing up for this event your contact details will be shared with both LDC and INTERLACED.